-At June 30, 2013 and 2012, UBF's endowment consists of approximately 1,100 individual funds established for a variety of purposes, including both donor-restricted endowment funds and funds designated by the UBF board of trustees to function as endowments.
+At June 30, 2014 and 2013, UBF's endowment consists of 1151 and 1127 individual funds, respectively, established for a variety of purposes, including both donor-restricted endowment funds and funds designated by the UBF board of trustees to function as endowments.
+At June 30, 2014, the fair values of one donor-restricted endowment account was less than its original donated value by a total of approximately \$42,000.
 At June 30, 2013, the fair values of 41 donor-restricted endowment accounts were less than their original donated value by a total of approximately \$132,000.
-At June 30, 2012, the fair values of 98 donor-restricted endowment accounts were less than their original donated value by a total of approximately \$763,000.
 The deficit between the original donated value and the fair value reduced by the prudent spending provisions of UBF's spending policy, are reported in unrestricted net assets.
 These deficiencies resulted from unfavorable market fluctuations that occurred shortly after the investment of new permanently restricted contributions and continued legally permitted appropriation for certain programs that was deemed prudent by UBF.
 The deficiency in unrestricted net assets will be restored with future market gains before any net appreciation above historical cost value increases temporarily restricted net assets.